Beer Battered Fried Shrimp

 raw shrimp and shrimp coated in beer batter on a baking sheet

-8. Lay cooked shrimp on a wire rack resting on a cookie sheet to drain the oil.
+2. Drain fried shrimp on a wire rack over a cookie sheet

 Run out of shrimp?
 Slice up some onion rings or get some whole mushrooms to fry with the leftover batter!